open-metadata/OpenMetadata/docs/open-source-community/developer/how-to-contribute.md

 from the JSON Schema standards.

 If you want to take this one step further and make sure that you are not commiting any malformed changes, you can use [pre-commit hooks](https://pre-commit.com/).
-They are a powerful tool that allows us to run specific validations at commit-time.
+This is a powerful tool that allows us to run specific validations at commit-time.
 If those validations fail, the commit won't proceed.
 The interesting point is that the tools are going to fix your code for you, so you can freely try to commit again!

 You can install our hooks via `make precommit_install`.